merenlab/anvio/sandbox/00_README.txt

 A place to store ad-hoc scripts for various experiments.

-Things can evolve her eto a point where it would make sense to include them in the codebase.
+Things can evolve here to a point where it would make sense to include them in the codebase.

 You can add this directory to your $PATH so scripts